>

 Regulations will likely differ somewhat for new businesses that work remotely in the home office rather than operating within an official storefront in larger retail centers.

-Depending on your industry, or even if you’ve considered working in an EZ where certain incentives might be more attractive to entrepreneurs, like tax breaks or special considerations for companies that have women business owners, you may want to research locally run mentoring services or SBA branch offices to explore possibilities like long-term contractual opportunities or obtain legal guidance that helps ensure your long-term security.
+You may want to research locally run mentoring services or SBA branch offices to explore possibilities like long-term contractual opportunities or obtain legal guidance that helps ensure your long-term security.
 However, most larger companies will typically want a more formal incorporated status.

 Invest in Education or Training Programs